 05 of 05

-At a 2-hour drive outside the city, this expansive beach along Highway 87 and the Anahuac National Wildlife Refuge is a bit of a hike to get to.
+At a two-hour drive outside the city, this expansive beach along Highway 87 and the Anahuac National Wildlife Refuge is a bit of a hike to get to.
 But it's absolutely worth it for those who want to escape the crowds.

 You won't find a shower or lifeguard here.
 In fact, you won't find much of anyone.
 Even on warm holiday weekends, there might only be a dozen or so people in view with plenty of space in between.
 Vehicles can turn off the highway and pull straight up onto the sand, and visitors can spread out as much as they'd like.